By John Howkins

 © John Howkins

-John Howkins is the author of The Creative Economy, and his latest book is Creative Ecologies: Where Thinking is a Proper Job (Creative Economy + Innovation Culture) which grew out of a research project for the Chinese State Council.
-Asked to provide a global overview of the creative economy, he took the opportunity to go back to first principles and work out a general theory that identifies three general conditions for a creative ecology: talent, freedom and markets.
+John Howkins is the author of John Howkins is the author of The Creative Economy: How People Make Money from Ideas and Creative Ecologies: Where Thinking is a Proper Job (Creative Economy + Innovation Culture) which grew out of a research project for the Chinese State Council.
+When asked to provide a global overview of the creative economy, he took the opportunity to go back to first principles and work out a general theory that identifies three general conditions for a creative ecology: talent, freedom and markets.
 From this he proposes an evolved concept of the creative ecology.